bshukla3041/Weatheria/README.md

 # Weatheria
-A simple weather app built on django using OpenMapWeather API
+A simple web application that provides weather information of queried city using OpenMapWeather API.